 In the 2018/19 season, Julia made her role and house debut as ‘Le Feu/La Princesse/Le Rossignol’ in Ravel’s L’enfant et les sortilèges, and later ‘Waldovgel’ in Wagner’s Siegfried at Deutsche Oper am Rhein; she returned to Staatsoper Hannover with the role of ‘Maria’ in Manfred Trojahn’s Was ihr wollt; and made her role and house debut as ‘The Queen of the Night’ in Mozart’s Die Zauberflöte at Scottish Opera.

 In the 2017/18 season, Julia made her role and house debut as ‘Gilda’ in Verdi’s Rigoletto at the Landestheater Linz, Austria, and she performed the role of ‘Ida’ in Henze’s Der Junge Lord and ‘Louise’ in Henze’s Die Englische Katze at the Staatsoper Hannover.
 She also performed the role of ‘Fernando Cortez’ in Vivaldi’s Motezuma at Theater Ulm.

-Julia was a 2019 Paris Opera Competition finalist, she was awarded the Prix Spécial du Centre Lyrique Clermont-Auvergne at the International Clermont Ferrand Competition 2017; First Prize in the 2014 Dean and Chadlington Competition; a 2018 Susan Chilcott Award Finalist; a Semifinalist in the Hans Gabor Belvedere Competition 2018; 2014 Young Classical Artists Trust Finalist at the Wigmore Hall; and Finalist in the 2014 Royal Overseas League Competition.
+Julia was a 2019 Paris Opera Competition finalist, she won the Prix Spécial du Centre Lyrique Clermont-Auvergne at the International Clermont Ferrand Competition 2017; First Prize in the 2014 Dean and Chadlington Competition; a 2018 Susan Chilcott Award Finalist; a Semifinalist in the Hans Gabor Belvedere Competition 2018 and a 2014 Young Classical Artists Trust Finalist at the Wigmore Hall.

 Julia made her professional operatic debut at the age of 16 at Glyndebourne and English National Opera, understudying ‘Flora’ in Britten’s The Turn of the Screw.
 She trained at the Guildhall School of Music and Drama from 2012-2014, after which she continued her studies at the English National Opera OperaWorks Programme and Verbier Festival Academy in 2015.